sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### repositoryPathPattern (string)

-The pattern used to generate the corresponding Sourcegraph repository path for a Bitbucket Server repository.
+The pattern used to generate the corresponding Sourcegraph repository name for a Bitbucket Server repository.

 - "{host}" is replaced with the Bitbucket Server URL's host (such as bitbucket.example.com)
 - "{projectKey}" is replaced with the Bitbucket repository's parent project key (such as "PRJ")